-While it may seem a little strange or ridiculous to include an irrelevant position from nearly 25 years ago, I can tell you it’s actually not that uncommon to come across something like this.
+While it may seem a little strange or ridiculous to include an irrelevant position from over 25 years ago, I can tell you it’s actually not that uncommon to come across something like this.

 A lot of people think they literally need to include everything they’ve ever been involved with on their resumes, and I can assure you not only do you not have to follow suit, you also don’t really need to go back any longer than 10 years.

 The main goal of your resume should be to impress the reader with the specific qualifications and experiences that make you fit to be hired for a desired position.

 That being said, the reader is most interested in what you have done recently, not in what you did over 10 years ago.
 The bulk of your resume should be devoted to the last few years of your working history – this is what potential employers want to know about.

 If you’re like most people, you’ve probably held a number of jobs over time if you include the part-time and casual positions.
 If you wrote a little bit about each one of these, your resume would probably near the four page mark in experience alone.

 Considering it shouldn’t be longer than two pages, this is far from ideal.